-MSE498Y1 Y Design and Research Project
+MSE498Y1 Y Capstone Team Design Project

-The students, alone or preferably organized in small groups, select a project involving original research and design work which is normally closely related to the current work of a staff member, and in close collaboration with an external partner (e.g. local industry, hospital, government lab).
-The students conceive and carry out a research plan under the supervision of the academic staff member usually with an external liaison person as a resource person.
+The students are organized in small groups, select a project involving original research and design work which is normally closely related to the current work of a faculty member, and can be in close collaboration with an external partner (e.g. local industry, hospital, government lab).
+The students conceive and carry out a research plan under the supervision of the academic staff member and with an external liaison person as a resource person if required.
 The project must contain a significant design component.
 The project work may be carried out in the department, at the external site, or both locations.
-The final grade will be based on interim and final written reports, oral presentations at the end of each term and a final poster presentation.
+The final grade will be based on interim and final written reports, an oral presentation at the end of the fall term and a final poster presentation at the end of the winter term.